Roela: History

+Lack of local doctor was the main reason also why local pharmacy closed in 2015 for economical reasons.
+Locals started visiting doctor in county centre Rakvere due to 2nd best option and it as more convenient for patients to purchase their medicines from Rakvere.

 Geography

 Roela is located at the eastern edge of Pandivere Upland.
 The area has many springs, it is part of the Pandivere water protection area, and Kunda river starts from here at Uuemõisa area in Roela.

 Next to Roela Manor house, there is a reservoir that was cleaned and shores were renovated in 2002.

 Administrative districts

 Roela has now local parish/council sub service centre that serves following villages: Roela alevik, Alavere, Lepiku, Lähtse, Obja, Puka, Rasivere, Ristiküla, Rünga, Saara, Soonuka ja Tammiku.

 Economy

 Traditionally, agriculture and forestry have provided the livelihood to the local community.

 During Soviet occupation, Roela was designated as sovkhoz.
-Several different industries were developed in the area, such as turkey farming, that are no longer present anymore.
+Several different industries were developed in the area, such as turkey farming.
+Turkey farming was one of the most profitable enterprises as Soviet Union paid good price for them.
+These industries are no longer present anymore as they disappeared with Soviet Union.
 Planned economy spared Roela region from the environmental destruction that some other areas were subject to in Virumaa.

-At the moment there are several active farms in other fields such as beekeeping that also carry longer tradition in the area.
+in 21st century, there are several active farms in other fields such as beekeeping that also carry longer tradition in the area.
 Many of them are oriented to produce organic food due to the undisturbed and unspoiled ecological conditions in the past.